stdombek/docs/content/en/docs/Metadata/Inventory/_index.md

 When you browse records in the Inventory App, the **Browse** toggle is highlighted and then you can select a browse option:

--   **Call numbers.** The call number browse is based on the shelving order element in the item record; only instances with item records will be retrieved.
+-   **Call numbers (item).** The call number browse is based on the shelving order element in the item record; only instances with item records will be retrieved.
 You can choose to browse all call numbers, or to browse only those call numbers with a particular call number classification (e.g., Dewey Decimal, Library of Congress, Local, National Library of Medicine, SuDoc or Other Scheme).
 Note that call number types must first be configured in Settings for Inventory, then specified for an item call number when each item record is created, before it is possible to browse by call number classification.
+-   **Classification (instance).** The classification browse is based on the classification element in the instance record.
+You can choose to browse all classifications, or to browse only a particular classification (e.g., Dewey Decminal, Library of Congress, etc.) Note that classification types must first be configured in Settings for Inventory, then specified within the classification element when each instance record is created, before it is possible to browse by instance classification.
 -   **Contributors.** The contributor browse is based on the contributor field in instance records.
 Names should be entered as they appear in the contributor field.
 -   **Subjects.** The subject browse is based on the subject field in instance records.
 Subjects should be entered as they appear in the subject field.